hyperledger-archives/caliper/README.md

 ------------------ | --------------
 /benchmark | Samples of the blockchain benchmarks /docs | Documents
-/network | Boot configuration files used to deploy some predefined blockchain network for test.
+/network | Boot configuration files used to deploy some predefined blockchain network under test.
 /src | Souce code of the framework
 /src/contract | Smart contracts for different blockchain systems